 Learning how to winterize your car is only half the battle.
 It’s also important to learn how to drive carefully in the cold.
 For example, you should warm up your vehicle before hitting the road, but there’s no need to burn off half a tank of gas.
 Experts recommend warming up for a few minutes to get the car lubricated and the engine primed.
 Additionally, be sure to check your gas levels.
 A full tank will prevent moisture-laden air from freezing and causing issues inside the car.

 Get Quality Winterize Car Services at Bowman Chevy

-If you’re interested in a few car services to winterize your vehicle before the worst of winter, contact us at Bowman Chevy in Clarkston.
+If you’re interested in a few car services to winterize your vehicle before the worst of winter, or to learn how to prevent car theft, contact us at Bowman Chevy in Clarkston.
 You can even schedule your service online!

 No driver wants to see a scratch on their vehicle, but your car’s appearance isn’t the only thing that can take a hit from exterior damage.
 If a deep scratch is left untreated, it can lead to a long-term loss of value, so it’s important to assess the damage right away.
 Those who act quickly may be able to save their vehicle from the rust that can form on exposed metal.

 How to Remove Deep Scratches from Car Paint